swing-research/PatternRecognition-jupyterbook/knowledge_modeling_and_likelihood_tests.md

 interact(update, thr=(x_min, x_max, (x_max - x_min) / 300));
 ```

 Here wer are again plotting the pdf of two classes.
 But this time we have a third curve (grey) which is the pdf of both classes together.
+With this plot it is now clear
+that even when TPR is close to 1, we could still be misclassifying half of the positive class.
+Another observation is
+that small error classification is not necessarily the best option.